Mortgage Basics

-Whenever you’re buying or selling a home – or refinancing a mortgage on your existing property – your real estate lawyer or notary will prepare a Statement of Adjustments and/or Trust Ledger Statement in order to document financial details like the amount owed on the mortgage at closing, taking into consideration such things as a deposit paid on the purchase, pre-paid taxes and utilities, etc. See: What Does a Real Estate Attorney Do?
+Whenever you’re buying or selling a home – or refinancing a mortgage on your existing property – your real estate lawyer or notary will prepare a Statement of Adjustments and/or Trust Ledger Statement in order to document financial detail, such as the amount owed on the mortgage at closing, taking into consideration such things as a deposit paid on the purchase, pre-paid taxes and utilities, etc.

 The purpose of these statements is to show how money was moved around throughout the process, including who owes what in the real estate transaction and/or any changes to the mortgage upon closing (in the case of a refinance).